malinlarsson/courses/assembly/2017-11-15/exercises/Exercise_Long_Read_Assembly.md

 /proj/g2017025/exercises/PacBio_Assembly/Ecoli_raw_data
 ```

-Modify the environment variables to the appropriate settings for your data (PACBIO_DATA_DIR and ASSEMBLY).
+Modify the environment variables to the appropriate settings for your data (ASSEMBLY).

 ```bash
 source $SMRT_SETUP_SCRIPT